shaoster/r4ds/README.md

 There's a couple of magical things happening here so we have a portable and reproducible setup.

 1. The environment is built on top of the docker container found at https://hub.docker.com/r/rocker/tidyverse.
-   The configurations for the container build in vscode live in .devcontainer/devcontainer.json and those configurations
+   The configurations for the container build, within vscode, can be found in .devcontainer/devcontainer.json and those configurations

-    - Mounts the R package cache to a host directory so environment setups don't take forever after the first time, which can easily take more than 10 minutes.
+    - Mount the R package cache to a host directory so environment setups don't take forever after the first time, which can easily take more than 10 minutes.

     - Install some additional OS packages into the docker container that are dependencies of used R packages.